Reproductive rights: Anti-abortion violence

 Criticism surrounds certain forms of anti-abortion activism.
 Anti-abortion violence is a serious issue in some parts of the world, especially in North America.
 It is recognized as single-issue terrorism.
 Numerous organizations have also recognized anti-abortion extremism as a form of Christian terrorism.

 Incidents include vandalism, arson, and bombings of abortion clinics, such as those committed by Eric Rudolph (1996–98), and murders or attempted murders of physicians and clinic staff, as committed by James Kopp (1998), Paul Jennings Hill (1994), Scott Roeder (2009), Michael F. Griffin (1993), and Peter James Knight (2001).

 Since 1978, in the US, anti-abortion violence includes at least 11 murders of medical staff, 26 attempted murders, 42 bombings, and 187 arsons.

 Criticisms

 Some opponents of legalized abortion view the term "reproductive rights" as a euphemism to sway emotions in favor of abortion.
-National Right to Life has referred to "reproductive rights" as a "fudge term" and "the code word for abortion rights."